kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 👨‍🏫 Click back on the **Context Analysis Button** and observe the **Indicator Panel**.

 🧑‍🏫 This panel contains a list of indicators (special layers) that relate to the main factors of interest on the platform like health and nutrition.
+Indicators are special layers in RIR that are linked to the situation in the region.
+Indicators are used to show the situation in the region.
+For example, in Somalia, there are indicators for the Children in need of protection **PIN- Child Protection** that we will practically explore below.
 The panel is expanded by default but can be collapsed if you click on the tab labelled with a house on the right side of the panel.
 Collapsing the pannel can allow you to observe the map better.

 ![Indicator Panel](../assets/screenshots/indicator-pannel.png)